dsccommunity/SqlServerDsc/README.md

 * **xSQLServerPowerPlan** resource to manage windows powerplan on SQL Server
 * **xSQLServerNetwork** resource to manage SQL Server Network Protocols
 * **xSQLServerDatabase** resource to manage ensure database is present or absent
+* **xSQLAOGroupEnsure** resource to ensure availability group is present or absent
+* **xSQLAOGroupJoin** resource to join a replica to an existing availability group
+* **xSQLServerAlwaysOnService** resource to enable always on on a SQL Server
+* **xSQLServerEndpoint** resource to ensure database endpoint is present or absent
+* **xWaitForAvailabilityGroup** resource to wait till availability group is created on primary server

 ### xSQLServerSetup